Anayaali2019/is_vpn_checker/README.md

-Sure, here's a basic README.md file for your GitHub repository:

----

 # VPN and Proxy Connection Checker API

 This API allows you to check if a visitor's connection is coming from a VPN or proxy server.
 By simply sending a GET request to the provided endpoint with the visitor's IP address, you can quickly determine if they are using such services.